HITESH-SINGLA/BMM-Compiler/Readme.txt

 	a) If line numbers not in ascending order, error given
 	b) If a goto, gosub, or if statement points to a line no that doesn't exist, then error
 	c) Single NEXT statements also show errors

-In case of any other discrepancy with the outcome you expected, please contact at 2021csb1102@iitrpr.ac.in as there are just too many corner cases here.